MijatMiletic/ParallelMatrixMultiplication/README.md

 # ParallelMatrixMultyplication
-Project for a course in paralle programing.
+Project for a course in parallel programming.